pekelund-dev/codex-test/docs/local-development.md

 are the only prerequisites for this path.

 > 🔧 Compose builds a small Firestore emulator image based on `google-cloud-cli:emulators`
-> and installs the `google-cloud-sdk-firestore-emulator` package (plus `netcat` for the
+> and installs the Firestore emulator component via `gcloud components install` (plus a
-> health check).
-If you run into emulator startup problems after a Docker update, rebuild
+> headless JRE and `netcat` for the health check).
+If you run into emulator startup
-> the service from the `local/` directory with `docker compose build firestore`.
+> problems after a Docker update, rebuild the service from the `local/` directory with
+> `docker compose build firestore`.

 ### Start all services